 Gail joined the SSI leadership team in December 2018, when Access Community Services Ltd became a subsidiary of SSI in Queensland.
 She is the CEO of Access, responsible for managing all aspects of client service delivery, business development and growth in Queensland.

-In 2018, Gail received a Queensland Greats Award in recognition for her outstanding contribution to the development of the state and her role in strengthening and shaping the community in Queensland.
+Gail has received numerous awards and honours for her contribution to refugees, multiculturalism and diversity.
+These include an Order of Australia Medal (OAM) in 2010, the Queensland Telstra Business Women’s Award in the category For Purpose and Social Enterprise in 2017, and in 2018, a Queensland Greats Award in recognition for her outstanding contribution to development of the state and her role in strengthening and shaping the community in Queensland.

 Xavier joined SSI in December 2018 and is passionate about transformative human resources management.
 He brings to SSI experience in building organisational culture, leadership and staff wellbeing.

 French-born Xavier came to Australia as a young man in search of adventure, and began his career in human resources management in the corporate sector, moving to international aid and development in 2005.
 Xavier was a member of the board of the Mandala Foundation and People and Organisational Development Director at ChildFund Australia.
 Between 2007 and 2012 Xavier served the International Organization for Migration (IOM) in various roles around the world, notably as the head of its global HR services and Senior HR Advisor.